 The Sir Julius Vogel Awards are fan voted awards for various endeavours in the science fiction, fantasy or horror fields.
 Professional nominations can be for novels, short stories, art and others.
 Fan nominations can be for fanzine, writing, art, Services to Fandom, Services to Science Fiction and more.

 First-round nominations, which can be made by anyone, usually open at the beginning of each year for the previous year’s work.
 Works with the most nominations in each category go on to the final ballot.
 Voting on the Sir Julius Vogel Awards takes place before and at the National Science Fiction convention each year.
 You are eligible to vote if you are a member of SFFANZ, OR a member of the National Science Fiction convention that year.
-You are only entitled to one vote, even if you belong to both.
+You are only entitled to one vote, for each that you are a member of.

 Winners are awarded a trophy designed and created by Weta Workshop in an awards ceremony at the annual National Science Fiction convention.